ehedman/sdlSpeedometer/README.md

 ### Rebuild and test new configuration
 - Executed from a ssh session from a host to the pi.
 - sudo systemctl stop sdlSpeedometer.service
-- ./sdlSPeedometer-config (Check the configuration - default values ​​should do)
+- ./sdlSPeedometer-config (Check the configuration - default values should do)
 - DISPLAY=:0:0 ./sdlSpeedometer -i -g (-i,-g: do not use the BerryGPS hat). labwc with xwayland service must be running.
 - make install
 - systemclt restart sdlSpeedometer.service (will be enabled at boot time) or make start